Cristiano Giuntoli: Juventus

+Atalanta

+On 30 May 2026, Giuntoli was appointed as Atalanta's sporting director, signing a three-year contract.

 Profile

 During his time at Carpi and Napoli, Giuntoli was able to develop highly competitive squads on relatively limited budget for eight years straight.
 Prior to his arrival at Napoli, he was compared to Giovanni Sartori, the then sporting director of Atalanta who was himself linked to Napoli before the club chose Giuntoli.
 Giuntoli himself had Italo Allodi as a model; Allodi had also been a mentor to Luciano Moggi, and with them as sporting directors Napoli won their first two ever league titles, and Giuntoli's friends had wished him to become the new Allodi and win with Napoli, which he did in 2023.
 In his work starting at Carpi, Giuntoli was described as obsessive, from checking the grass on the pitch to the players' food to the hotels for training camps, saying: "You can't save money there, the players have to be healthy and happy."
 Notably, he attracted criticism when he explained how he assessed the talent of a footballer before beginning negotiations to make a purchase.
 In response to a question from a journalist, he stated: "When you buy a player, it's like a girlfriend.
 You think she's the right one and you take her to dinner but then, along the way, you realise when you bring her home that she's not good – she doesn't cook, she doesn't do the washing, she doesn't iron."

 Giuntoli developed a system that he calls "work and sacrifice", and observed the players on the pitch to study them and building relationships.
 As Carpi did not have extensive resources, he focused on research, saying: "I take kids for free from the amateurs, I have three collaborators and many friends who recommend them to me, then there's the computer for scouting, but the final decision remains mine."
 At Carpi, he was given full powers as sporting director, including the search for collaborators, scouting, intuition, and relationships.
-It was during his tenure, particularly when Carpi wre promoted to Serie A thanks to his work, that both Giuntoli and Carpi attracted international attention, with talks of "Carpi miracle", "Carpi fairytale", and "Carpi of miracles", a club reaching the top division of football after starting with a few employees and a stadium of only 3,000 capacity, with Giuntoli providing a competitive team at a low cost.
+It was during his tenure, particularly when Carpi were promoted to Serie A thanks to his work, that both Giuntoli and Carpi attracted international attention, with talks of "Carpi miracle", "Carpi fairytale", and "Carpi of miracles", a club reaching the top division of football after starting with a few employees and a stadium of only 3,000 capacity, with Giuntoli providing a competitive team at a low cost.
 As a result of his and Carpi's successes, he was called "the wizard of transfers".